Winner comes forward to claim $1.35B Mega Millions jackpot

 If the winner had chosen to accept the full amount, then there would’ve been 30 payments over 29 years, Boardman said.

 By accepting the cash payout, the winner will receive more than $498 million after taxes, Boardman said.
-Taxes in the amount of $173.6 million will go to federal government and $51 million to the state, he said.
-The limited liability company that will receive the money was incorporated in Las Vegas, he said.
+Taxes in the amount of $173.6 million will go to the federal government and $51 million to the state, he said.
+The limited liability company that will receive the money was incorporated out of state, he said.